-The time evolution for any control is given by the time-discretized dynamics \eqref{eq:soc_dis_dynamics} and this is sufficient to simulate trajectories.
-Moreover, for the considered SDE the corresponding \textit{transition probability density} for the deterministic policy can be even explicitly derived from \eqref{eq:soc_dis_dynamics} (see \cite{RiberaQuerRichter2022} for details)
+The time evolution for each control is given by the time-discretised dynamics \eqref{eq:soc_dis_dynamics} and this is sufficient to simulate trajectories.
+Moreover, for the considered SDE, the corresponding \textit{transition probability density} for the deterministic policy can even be explicitly derived from \eqref{eq:soc_dis_dynamics} (see \cite{RiberaQuerRichter2022} for details)

-The \textit{reward function} is defined such that the corresponding return along a trajectory equals to the negative term inside the expectation of the time-discretized cost-to-go functional \eqref{eq: soc dis objective function}.
+The \textit{reward function} is defined such that the corresponding return along a trajectory equals the negative term inside the expectation of the time-discretized cost functional \eqref{eq: soc dis objective function}.
 The reward signal at time step $t$ reads

-Notice that the reward signal is in general not sparse since the agent receives a feedback at each time step, but the choice of the running cost $f$ and the final cost $g$ can influence this statement.
+Notice that the reward signal is in general not sparse since the agent receives feedback at each time step but the choice of the running cost $f$ and the final cost $g$ can influence this statement.
 Moreover, the \textit{return} along a trajectory $\tau$ looks like

-With this we have defined a Markov decision process for SOC problem.
-So we change the point of view of the SOC problem into the RL viewpoint.
-Let us next have brief look at the two optimization problem for reinforcement learning and the stochastic optimal control problem.
+To do this we have defined an MDP for the importance sampling SOC problem.
+So we change the viewpoint of the SOC problem to the RL viewpoint.
+Next let us have a brief look at the two optimization problems for reinforcement learning and stochastic optimal control.